| %incleftnav% %asskeyword%

 the path to prosperity for many Americans, including minorities

+and women.
 The role of government is not to create wealth, but to create

 an environment where entrepreneurs can flourish.
 The President